Code-Institute-Submissions/jildourixt-grocs/README.md

 ### Private website

-The website is deployed on Google Cloud and hosted on my personal website (jildourixt.nl).
-It is also hosted on [34.116.200.121](http://34.118.58.167/home)
+The website is hosted through Heroku.
+It is found [here](https://grocs.herokuapp.com/home).

 ### Forking the GitHub Repository